wernerjoss/docker-grav/README.md

 * cron
 * vim editor

-In Addition to the official docker-grav, this one also includes xdebug with some utilitys, namely:
+In Addition, this one also includes xdebug with some utilitys, namely:

 * xdebug
 * iputils-ping